medusajs/medusa/docs/content/advanced/backend/scheduled-jobs/create.md

+---
+description: 'Learn how to create a scheduled job in the Medusa server.
+A scheduled job is used to run a task at a specific time during the lifetime of the server.
+The scheduled job in this example will simply change the status of draft products to published.'
+---

 # How to Create a Scheduled Job

 In this document, you’ll learn how to create a scheduled job in Medusa.